harvard-edtech/caccl-lti/docs/LaunchInfo.md

-isCreditLearner | boolean | true if user is a learner for credit in the launch course isNonCreditLearner | boolean | true if user is a learner not for credit in the launch course isLearner | boolean | true if user is any type of learner in the launch course extRoles | string[] | list of ext Canvas roles of the launch user customParams | object | list of custom launch parameters (name => value [string]) launchType | string | the type of LTI launch (either 'navigation' or 'assignment')
+isCreditLearner | boolean | true if user is a learner for credit in the launch course isNonCreditLearner | boolean | true if user is a learner not for credit in the launch course isLearner | boolean | true if user is any type of learner in the launch course isTTM | boolean | true if user is any type teaching team member in the course (ta, instructor, designer) notInCourse | boolean | true if user is not in the course extRoles | string[] | list of ext Canvas roles of the launch user customParams | object | list of custom launch parameters (name => value [string]) launchType | string | the type of LTI launch (either 'navigation' or 'assignment')